microsoft/DirectXTex/ReadMe.txt

   DDS files created using the DDS_FLAGS_FORCE_DX10_EXT_MISC2 flag or the texconv -dx10 switch using the March 2013 release should be refreshed.

-* The DirectXTex library does not support block compression or decompression of mipmapped non-power-of-2 textures, although DDSTextureLoader will load these files correctly if the underlying device supports it.
-[CodePlex issue 640]

 * Due to the underlying Windows BMP WIC codec, alpha channels are not supported for 16bpp or 32bpp BMP pixel format files.
-The Windows 8 version of the Windows BMP WIC codec does support 32bpp pixel formats with alpha when using the BITMAPV5HEADER file header.
+The Windows 8.x version of the Windows BMP WIC codec does support 32bpp pixel formats with alpha when using the BITMAPV5HEADER file header.
 Note the updated
   WIC is available on Windows 7 SP1 with KB 2670838 installed.